Today we’re mixing the Lucien Gaudin cocktail for the birthday of the famous fencer, Lucien Gaudin.

-Born September 27, 1886 Lucien was a French fencer.
-No, not a guy moving stolen goods.
+Born September 27, 1886 Lucien wasn’t the kind of fencer that moved stolen goods.
 We’re talking swords today.
 He competed in foil and epee events at the 1920, 1924 and 1928 Olympics and won either a gold or silver medal in every event entered.
 All told he got four golds and two silver medals.
 Along with this he won the international champion award twice and nine consecutive French titles in foil.
 He was good at it.

 A French darling, he was sometimes called “poetry in motion” for making it all look easy.
 That said, his story did not end well.
 After retiring from fencing competition he became a journalist and a co-owner of the company Les Films Sportifs, but when that company went bankrupt in 1934 Guadin committed suicide.
 Fell on his sword, so to speak.
 (Before you get upset please bear in mind that your correspondent never told you he would be sensitive or refrain from a bad pun.
 After all, there’s booze involved.)